JonTuck/GitHubWorkFlow/live_course_git_hub/Sessions/session2.1/task.md

 - Everyone on the team should create a local repository and add the remote of the new repository set up by the team leader
 - Each team member should then create a new branch based on the name, using the following convention `firstname_lastname`
 - Next, create a `firstname_lastname.md` file within it you include the following:

-		- A photo of yourself
+	- Your name
-		- A few paragraphs on what you hope to get out of year 2
+	- Next, research what is meant by workflow in GIT?
-		- Some concerns you currently have
+	- What workflow will you use for your responsive website

 **You'll need to conduct you own research on how to do the below**

 - When your done commit your changes and push the `firstname_lastname` branch (**not, the master branch**) to the origin